ARM-software/CMSIS-Stream/Examples/simpledsp/README.md

 Functions used with `Unary` are similar but with just one input.

 When the type is `T` only (and not a pointer),  the argument cannot be connected to a FIFO.
-It occurs, for instance, when some arguments are scalars (offset, scaling ...)
+It happens, for instance, when some arguments are scalars (offset, scaling ...)

 To handle this case, a new kind of node is available : The `Constant` node.
 A constant node is defined with: